1st Note

 DEP-20 vs KA90

-The DEP-20 scores higher in Night Practice and Portability and Touch Reality and Value.
-Choose the DEP-20 if you prioritize quiet practice.
+The DEP-20 scores higher in quiet practice, portability, piano-like touch and value for money.
+Choose the DEP-20 if quiet practice matters most.

 Kurzweil KA90 →